rkomoran/2613-Portfolio/Exploratory/Exploratory1/README.md

 ## What's the purpose of Frog Spawner?

 - The purpose of this program is to show some basic functions of the __pygame__ library.
 It shows basic user input/output, counters, random, logic, and grouping/ordering.
+- There is also mention of classes, inheritance, and methods supplied from the pygame library

 ## Some I/O of the program